 And Laban said, “It must not be done so in our country, to give the younger before the firstborn.
 Fulfill her week, and we will give you this one also for the service which you will serve with me still another seven years.”
 Then Jacob did so and fulfilled her week.
 So he gave him his daughter Rachel as wife also.
 And Laban gave his maid Bilhah to his daughter Rachel as a maid.
 Then Jacob also went in to Rachel, and he also loved Rachel more than Leah.
 And he served with Laban still another seven years.

 c.
 And he served with Laban still another seven years: Laban was a perfect picture of a deceptive manipulator.
 He ended up getting exactly what he wanted (both his daughters married).
-Yet, this would turn out badly for both himself and his daughters.
-Oftentimes, God judges manipulators by giving them what they in their sinful desires and methods wanted, yet allowing it to be loss for them.
+Yet this would turn out badly for both himself and his daughters.
+Oftentimes, God will judge manipulators by giving them what they in their sinful desires and methods want, yet allowing it to be loss for them.

 d.
 He gave him his daughter Rachel as wife also: Polygamy is not widely practiced in western culture, but we do practice serial marriage.
-We can think of polygamy as mass marriage in the sense we speak about mass murder: someone who marries more than one at the same time.
+When it comes to terminology, we can think of polygamy as mass marriage in the sense we speak about mass murder: someone who marries more than one at the same time.
 There is also serial murder: where a murderer kills many, but one at a time.
-In our modern culture we multiply wives to ourselves; we just do it one at a time.
+In our modern culture, we also multiply wives to ourselves; we just do it one at a time.

 i.
 We can’t do anything about our marriages that have broken up in the past, but each of us can do all that we can before God to make sure that from now on, it is one partner for all time.

 C. Jacob’s first four sons born through Leah.

 1. (31) God’s gracious love for Leah.